Vision and Values

 PROMOTING BRITISH VALUES AT STARKS FIELD PRIMARY SCHOOL:

-The DfE have reinforced the need to “create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.”
+The DfE has reinforced the need to “create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs”.

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in 2014.
+The Government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated in 2014.
 At Starks Field these values are reinforced regularly and in the following ways:

 - Pupils vote for representatives on the school council annually